 Rummy is still one of the most popular card games.
-It is simple and fun to play card game.
+It is a simple and fun to play card game.
 Gin Rummy, 500 Rummy, Oklahoma Rummy, and Canasta are some of the most popular variants of the Rummy.
-In this guide on How to Play Rummy, we have covered the original version of the Rummy card game.
-So, let’s start the guide on How to Play Rummy.
+Here is the guide on How to Play Rummy.

 The ranks of the cards from highest to lowest: King (K), Queen (Q), Jack (J), 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace (A).

-The main objective of the game is to be the first player to form melds of all the cards in the hand.
-Remember, the player should not have a card, that is not a part of any meld.
+The main objective in Rummy is to be the first player to form melds of all the cards in the hand.
 Set and Run are only valid melds for this game.

 Set: Set means 3 or 4 cards of the same rank.